Understanding Lifecycle Environments

 New monthly release in Development

 Suppose your fleet is already running the patch release, Monthly-2024.05.
 The operations staff starts preparing the next monthly release.
 They create a new versioned custom software source (Monthly-2024.06) and promote it.
-Instances assigned to the Development stage are refreshed with the Monthly-2024.06 content.
+The service installs all content in Monthly-2024.06 to instances in the Development stage.

 Example lifecycle showing two software sources.
 The newest source is promoted to the Development stage.